izderadicka/audioserve/README.md

 ### Transcoding Cache

 Optionally you can enable transcoding cache (by compiling audioserve with `transcoding-cache` feature).
 Contribution of this cache to overall performance depends very much on usage scenarios.
 If there is only one user, which basically listens to audiobooks in linear order (chapter after chapter, not jumping back and forth), benefit will be minimal.
-If there are more users, listening to same audiobook (with same transcoding levels) and/or jumping often back and forth between chapters, then benefit of this cache can be significat.
+If there are more users, listening to same audiobook (with same transcoding levels) and/or jumping often back and forth between chapters, then benefit of this cache can be significant.
 You should test to see the difference (when transcoding cache is compiled in it can be still disabled by `--t-cache-disable` option).

 Transcoding
 -----------

-Audioserve offers possibility to transcode audio files to opus format (opus codec, ogg or webm container) or few other formats to save bandwidth and volume of transfered data.
+Audioserve offers possibility to transcode audio files to opus format (opus codec, ogg or webm container) or few other formats to save bandwidth and volume of transferred data.
 For transcoding to work `ffmpeg` program must be installed and available on system's PATH.
-Transconding is provided in three variants and client can choose between them (using query parameter `trans` with value l,m or h):
+Transcoding is provided in three variants and client can choose between them (using query parameter `trans` with value l,m or h):

 * low - (default 32 kbps opus with 12kHz cutoff mono)
 * medium - (default 48 kbps opus with 12kHz cutoff)
 * high - (default 64 kbps opus with 20kHz cutoff)

 As already noted audioserve is intended primarily for audiobooks and believe me opus codec is excellent there even in low bitrates.
-However if you want to change parameters of these three trancodings you can easily do so by providing yaml confing file to argument `--config`.
+However if you want to change parameters of these three transcodings you can easily do so by providing yaml confing file to argument `--config`.
 Here is sample file:

 ```yaml
 transcoding: